 One section exhibits Fehras’ photo-novel Borrowed Faces, no. 1.
 Through a series of photographs, the viewer is transported to Beirut in the 1960s by three women, performed by the collective.
 The novel follows these characters’ journeys as they interact with historical figures and institutions of the Cold War, revealing the complex tangle of power, money, creativity and friendship.

 Another section presents the collective’s archives of books, magazines, letters, memoirs and photographs.
 The installation includes archive materials and a digital archive of Fehras’ research on publications and thinkers during the Cold War era, including from London when the city became a meeting point for Arab intellectuals.

 In newly produced photographic works, the final section presents a re-imagining of the archive for the Congress for Cultural Freedom.
 This anti-communist cultural organisation was later discovered to have been funded by the CIA.
 The protagonists of Borrowed Faces reappear in this work, traveling into the future to interact with this archive.
 Through this and an accompanying sound piece, the artists explore the role of institutional archiving in defining knowledge hierarchies and classifying facts.

-This exhibition is delivered in partnership with Delfina Foundation, The Mosaic Rooms and Shubbak Festival, with support from the Goethe-Institut London.
+This exhibition was delivered in partnership with Delfina Foundation, The Mosaic Rooms and Shubbak Festival, with support from the Goethe-Institut London.

-The research of Borrowed Faces is facilitated with the support from Berlin Artistic Research Grant Programme for 2020/21.
+The research of Borrowed Faces was facilitated with the support from Berlin Artistic Research Grant Programme for 2020/21.

 About Fehras Publishing Practices